-Connor seriously loves brownies to the point that for his First Holy Communion, I made an 8-pound on a huge sheet pan (since he’s not into any cake).
+My son Connor seriously loves brownies…to the point that for his First Holy Communion, I made an 8-pound brownie on a huge sheet pan (since he’s not into any cake).
 Boy was that something!
-Connor also is a cookie monster (just like his momma).
+My son is also a cookie monster (just like his momma).
 So over the years, I have made more brownies that I can count, homemade brownie brittle and of course these cookies which keep my boy very happy!

-If you like brownies are a chocolate lover, or are a fan of cookies in general then you will love these Brownie Cookies recipe.
+If you like brownies are a chocolate lover, or are a fan of cookies in general then you will love this Brownie Cookies recipe.
 You can choose to bake these less or more, depending on what you want them to be.
 Less bake time = a gooier (is that a word??) center, more bake time = more crunch.
 You can also cut down the chocolate by 2-4 oz to make them less rich.
 Choose to use traditional cocoa or dark chocolate cocoa (if you are a dark chocolate fan.

 I’ve even substituted Chambord for the vanilla (1 TBS total) for a different flavor (a hint of raspberry).

 You may also enjoy one of these easy sweet treats:

 Chocolate & Peanut Butter Cannolis easy & different!
 Hello, delicious!